matheusbaptistella/intro-rev-and-pwn/README.md

 Although it's impossible to truly understand the conditions which makes programs vulnerable without getting deeper into processor and memory concepts, my goal is to make the explanation seems **as natural as possible**.
 Essentially, I'll start from initial exploitation techniques, such as Buffer Overflow and Shellcode, but as I gradually advance my studies and gather more knowledge, I'll **update** this material with new information.

 ## Structure
-For each vulnerability covered in this repo, there will be a corresponding directory with the name of that vulnerability, for example: the complete material, with explanation and examples, about Buffer Overflow will be in the directory named "Buffer Overflow".
-Inside each directory, there will be a theory-introduction file, which will contain the theoretical explanation about that directory's vulnerability, and another directory, "Examples", which will have the practical examples.
-So under `buffer-overflow` directory, `introduction.md` file contains the explanation about the Buffer Overflow subject and `examples` directory, the examples.
+For each vulnerability covered in this repo, there will be a corresponding directory with the name of that vulnerability, for example: the complete material, with explanation and examples, about Buffer Overflow will be in the directory with its name on it.
+Inside each directory, there will be a theory-introduction file, which will contain the theoretical explanation about that directory's vulnerability, and another directory with the practical examples.
+So under `buffer-overflow` directory, `introduction.md` file contains the explanation about the Buffer Overflow subject and `examples` directory, the pre-made examples.

 ## General Requirements
 * C programmig language;
-  * Reverse engineering has an intrinsic relation with memory, and so in order to create examples that manage memory usage we'll need to use C.
+  * Reverse engineering has an intrinsic relation with memory, and so in order to explain it and create examples that manage memory usage, we'll use C.
 * x86_64;
-  * This will be the architecture used for explanation in general, so one needs to know, at least superficially, about the processor instructions and registers of this particular architecture.
+  * This will be the architecture used for explanation in general, so one should know, at least superficially, about this processor's instructions and registers, related to this particular architecture.
 * Linux terminal;
   * Basic commands and VIM.
 * Python3.
   * Initially, python will be presented with the use of `pwn` library, but the basic syntax won't be explained.

+Whereas this knowledge is required, **do not panic** if you're not sure how much you know about it all: if a vulnerability needs some technichal concepts to be widely-comprehended I'll explain it concisely, but I can't be an entire graduation discipline, so it would be nice to be familiar with these requirements.